lurr/screeps-typescript-starter-rollup/README.md

 - Automatic tree-shaking of your code - no more useless, dead code!
 - An easy-to-use profiler.
 - Automatic source-map generation.
+- Error Mapping, so you know exactly where that one error is!

 ### Requirements